Trauma-informed Design Credentialing Program

 Stay current and gain additional skills

 As TiD is a rapidly growing and evolving practice, it's essential to stay current.
-Every two years, credentialed TiD practitioners either complete a minimum requirement of continuing education units (CEUs) or successfully present a real-world TiD project to ensure they are up-to-date with the latest research and resources and can apply TiD with fidelity.
+Every two years, credentialed TiD practitioners either complete a minimum requirement of continuing education units (CEUs) or successfully complete a TiD Society Project Review of a real-world project, to ensure they are up-to-date with the latest research and resources and can apply TiD with fidelity.
 Courses span a wide variety of topics, providing interesting and relevant opportunities for all participants.

 Achieve higher credential levels